 - Access to all open programming.

-- Access to hotel amenities, including business center, wireless Internet, restaurant, lounge, coffee shop, and gift shop.
+- Access to hotel amenities, including business center, wireless Internet in hotel lobby and bar, restaurant, lounge, coffee shop, and gift shop.

 - Tote bag containing conference literature and small gifts.